 Purpose: The purpose of the Historic District is to define the structures in the district which provide a vision of the old town, to maintain the character of the vision for those structures, and to align future modifications and additions to the district with the character of that historic vision.
 New buildings and building renovations should be consistent with the historic character of the villages.
 The Historic Districts should continue higher density, support a mixture of business, institutional and civic uses; prevent linear pattern of development; encourage compact development with distinct boundaries so as to preserve open space and minimize rural sprawl.

-Permitted uses: Single family dwelling s with Accessory Structures, Two Family Dwelling, Accessory Dwelling Unit
+Permitted uses: Single family dwelling s with Accessory Structures, Two Family Dwelling, Accessory Dwelling Unit.
+A business may be located in a dwelling unit or in an accessory structure.

 Conditional Uses: Multifamily Dwellings, Home industries/Businesses, Personal Services, Professional Office, Accessory Use, Bed and Breakfast, Country Inn, Education, Residential Garage, Government/community Services, solar array, in-ground swimming pools, tennis courts.